About Manchester & Salford Samaritans

 Intake 3 2019

-Mentoring and SIT 2 for this group will take place during November and December.
+This intake is currently on induction training.
+Mentoring and further training for this group will take place during November and December.

 Intake 1 2020